iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

  Every subclass must be sealed.

-`SharedTopologyElement`s are `Model`-scope resources that never have a parent `Element`.
-The sharing (via referencing relationships) of these `Element`s provides and defines the location and connectivity of the structural analysis `Element`s.
+`SharedTopologyElement`s are `Model`-scope resources that never have a parent `DgnElement`.
+The sharing (via referencing relationships) of these `DgnElement`s provides and defines the location and connectivity of the structural analysis `DgnElement`s.

  `SharedTopologyElement`s are generally immutable, except for two use cases: